-In general predictions about future health - of individuals and populations - can be notoriously uncertain.
-However all projections of health care in India must in the end rest on the overall changes in its political economy - on progress made in poverty mitigation (health care to the poor) in reduction of inequalities (health inequalities affecting access/quality'), in generation of employment /income streams (to facilitate capacity to pay and to accept individual responsibility for one's health). in public information and development communication (to promote preventive self care and risk reduction by conducive life styles) and in personal life style changes (often directly resulting from social changes and global influences).
-Of course it will also depend on progress in reducing mortality and the likely disease load, efficient and fair delivery and financing systems in private and public sectors and attention to vulnerable sections- family planning and nutritional services and women's empowerment and the confirmed interest of me siat-e 10 ensure just health care to the Largest extent possible.
-To list them is to recall that Indian planning had at its best attempted to capture this synergistic approach within a democratic structure.
-It is another matter that it is now remembered only for its mixed success.
+- 4. Policies setting out related goals like in nutrition, old age support or population stabilization measures under the National Population Policy (NPP 2000) would all have a bearing on the profile of future health care.
+The National Health Policy 1983 (NHP 83) is under revision and a draft put out in 2001 for public discussion.
+Similarly a draft policy for the development of ISM and H is available for public debate.
+NPP 2000 has set out intermediate goals for 2010 in terms of universal immunization, TFR/2.1, IMR/30 and MMR/100.
+These national goals must be achieved not only for the country as a whole but in various States too if the long term population stabilisation objectives for the country are to be realised.
+Further the period 2003-2012 spans across the tenth and eleventh five-year plans, which should be seen as a platform from which to reach goals aimed at 2010 and beyond. - 5.
+In general predictions about future health of individuals and populations can be notoriously uncertain.
+Assumptions made regarding changes in individual behavior health risks, interventions and outcomes or regarding long term demographic economic and disease trends will be affected by changes in levels and distribution of wealth and incomes and by the direction of scientific discoveries.
+For instance it is well established that health care costs often are a key reason for indebtedness for poorer segments.
+Or consider the fact that we are on the threshold of new understandings of the origins of life and its genetic basis that may well redefine the goals of medicine in the 21st century.
+Equally problematic is the changing popular perceptions in a post-modern world about the meaning of health and disease and well being.
+Such perceptions are vitally shaped by the relentless flow of global information through TV with its marketing images and the Internet with its accessible databases - 6.
+However all projections of health care in India must in the end rest on the overall changes in its political economy on progress made in poverty mitigation (health-poor), in reduction of inequalities (health inequalities-affecting-access/quality), in generation of employment / income streams (to facilitate capacity-to-pay and to accept individual responsibility-for-one's-health), in public information and development communication (to promote preventive-self-care and risk reduction by conducive-life-styles) and in personal life style changes (often directly resulting from social-changes-and-global-influences).
+Of course it will also depend on progress in reducing mortality and the likely disease load, efficient and fair delivery and financing systems in private and public sectors and attention to vulnerable sections, family planning and nutritional services and women's empowerment and the confirmed interest of the state to ensure just health care to the largest extent possible.
+To list them is to recall that Indian planning had at its best attempted to capture this synergistic approach within a democratic structure It is another matter that it is now remembered only for its mixed success.

-Available health forecasts
+Available health forecasts: